The Six-Month Residency Requirement

 What This Means for Families

-This type of residency requirement is common in state benefit programs.
-It helps ensure that program resources are directed to established state residents while still providing a path for newer residents to qualify after the waiting period ends.
+This type of rule is common in state benefit programs.
+It helps direct resources to established residents.
+Newer residents can qualify after the waiting period ends.
+The child may still receive care through ALTCS or other programs in the meantime.